puzhizhi/findiff/docs/source/getstarted.rst

 The :code:`stencil` method works for grids of all dimensions and not just two.
 But of course, it is not easy to visualize for higher dimensions.

-While :code:`FinDiff` object act on complete arrays, stencils can be applied to individual grid points, if you just need a numeric derivative evaluated at one point.
+While :code:`Diff` object act on complete arrays, stencils can be applied to individual grid points, if you just need a numeric derivative evaluated at one point.
 For instance,